 History of Sexually Transmitted Infections

-If you have HIV Infection, then a visit to an infectious disease specialist is recommended.
+If you have HIV Infection, then visit an infectious disease specialist as soon as possible.

 Contact an